sazadeh/NLPProject/README.md

  *Evaluating Doc2Vec Model based on Sentiment Analysis on IMDB DataSet (Using Gensim)*

  **Background Information** <br />
  Many ML algorithms require the input to be presented as a fixed-length feature vector.
-(Bag-Of-Words one of the most common fixed-length feature)
+(For example Bag-Of-Words is one of the most common fixed-length feature.)
 Bag-Of-Words has two major weaknesses:
  Loses the  ordering of words, Ignores semantics of words Paragraph Vector is an unsupervised algorithm that learns fixed-length feature representations from variable-length pieces of text